Recruiter’s Guide: How To Hire Product Managers

 PM course communities

-Like communities for design (Dribbble) and programming (Stack Overflow), the PM discipline has also matured into closed group communities and job boards.
+Like communities for design and programming, the PM discipline has also matured into closed group communities and job boards.
 Many of these are hosted by several organizations, which teach PM courses.
 Product School, Mind the Product and Product Collective host the most visited job boards for product roles.

 Remote-first forums